 By Fenqi, South Korea

 Before I believed in God, I was educated by the CCP, and I thought of nothing but how to make something of myself and bring honor to my family.
 Later, I tested into graduate school, and then became a lawyer.
 I always felt that I stood head and shoulders above others.
 So, no matter where I went, I always tried to show off, expecting others to see everything my way and do things according to what I said.
 Back then, I didn’t realize this was a kind of arrogant disposition.
 I felt I was actually a pretty great person.
 After I began to believe in God, through reading Almighty God’s word, I finally recognized my own arrogant disposition and saw that I not only had ambitions and desires, but was also very self-important and self-righteous.
 At times, when I spoke or did things, I didn’t discuss them with anyone else, and insisted on getting my own way.
 Even though I gained some understanding of myself, I felt that these weren’t major problems.
-I remember once in God’s word I read, “To have an unchanged disposition is to be in enmity to God.”
+I remember once in God’s word I read, “To have an unchanged disposition is to be in enmity to God,” and “Those who are incompatible with Christ are surely opponents of God.”
 I considered the line, “To have an unchanged disposition is to be in enmity to God.”
 So, what about people of good humanity?
 Or people who are obedient to God?
 Do their dispositions still need to change?
 Just what does a changed disposition mean?
-I had given up my career and left my family, which was me choosing to expend for God, wasn’t this a sign of me obeying God?
-So I performed my duties purely out of enthusiasm.
+I thought that we were believing in Christ, and Christ is a practical God, so shouldn’t believing in Christ mean obeying Christ?
+So, obeying Christ means to be compatible with Christ.
+Especially when I thought of how I had given up my career and left my family, which was me choosing to expend for God, I thought, wasn’t this a sign of me believing in Christ and being compatible with Christ?
+But at the time, I didn’t know, and I didn’t understand that I had to achieve change in my life disposition to be compatible with Christ, so I performed my duties purely out of enthusiasm.
 I also didn’t know what life entry was, and didn’t know what dispositional change was.
-I had no life experience at all.
+You could say I had no life experience at all.
+When did I finally come to gain some genuine understanding?
 It was after I experienced very harsh pruning and dealing that I reflected on myself and saw that my own nature was actually very arrogant.
 I did not know to seek the truth or focus on practicing God’s word when things happened to me, and I had no obedience to God at all.
+You could say that, basically, I was not someone who was compatible with Christ.
 After experiencing this pruning and dealing, I finally gained a real appreciation of what God meant when He said, “To have an unchanged disposition is to be in enmity to God.”

 After that, our superior leaders came to the church to meet with us, and they fellowshiped and analyzed my problem using God’s words.
 At the time, I also used God’s words to explain my understanding of myself, but in my heart, I knew that I was using this fellowship on God’s word simply to let out the defiance, dissatisfaction, and lack of understanding that had built up in my heart.
 I felt that I worked hard despite not receiving any recognition.
 My leaders saw that I had no genuine understanding of my own nature, so after seeking the agreement of my brothers and sisters, they immediately dismissed me from my position as church leader.
 I didn’t actually feel much regret at that moment.
 But after that, the leaders started going over the details of every expense, and during that process, I finally realized that there really were some problems.
 As the losses piled up and the amount grew, it passed beyond what I could afford to pay, and I began to feel afraid.
 I began to think back on my decisions to spend that money and my dismissive, disregarding attitude, and I genuinely began to feel regret, and loathe myself.
 I never imagined that relying on my own satanic nature in my duties could cause such losses to the church.
 Faced with the facts, I couldn’t help but lower my head, which I had so proudly held high, I wanted nothing more than to slap my own face.
 I was in disbelief that these were actually things I had done.

-Once, I read a sermon that says, “Today, there are some leaders and workers who have believed in God for 10 or 20 years, but why don’t they practice even a little truth, and instead do things according to their own will?
+After that, I listened to the brother give fellowship.
+I’ll read you the notes I took at the time.
+“Today, there are some leaders and workers who have believed in God for 10 or 20 years, but why don’t they practice even a little truth, and instead do things according to their own will?
 Don’t they realize that their notions and imaginings are not the truth?
 Why can’t they seek the truth?
 They tirelessly expend themselves, performing their duties from dawn till dusk with no fear of hard work or exhaustion, yet why do they still lack principles after so many years of believing in God?
 They perform their duties according to their own ideas, doing whatever they want.
 I am sometimes shocked when I see what they do.
 They usually appear to be quite good.
 They are not evildoers, and they speak well.
 It’s hard to imagine they are capable of such ridiculous things.
 In such important matters, why don’t they seek or ask for advice?
 Why do they insist on getting their own way and having the final say in things?
 What is this but a satanic disposition?
 When I handle important things, I often speak with God, and seek and ask Him for help.
 Sometimes God says things that are at odds with my imaginings, but I have to obey and do things God’s way.
 In important matters, I don’t dare act on my own ideas.
 What would happen if I made a mistake?
 Best let God determine things.
 This basic level of reverence for God is something all leaders and workers should possess.
 But I’ve discovered that some leaders and workers are very impertinent.
 They demand to have their way in all things.
 What is the problem here?
 It truly is dangerous when our dispositions haven’t changed. … Why does God’s house establish decision groups?
 A decision group is simply several people who discuss, investigate, and decide a matter together to avoid any major mistakes or losses.
 But some people circumvent decision groups and do things their own way.
 Aren’t they Satan the devil?
 Anyone who bypasses decision groups and does things their own way is Satan the devil.
 No matter what level of leader they are, if they bypass decision groups, do not submit plans for approval, and act on their own, then they are Satan the devil, and must be eliminated and expelled” (Sermons and Fellowship on Entry Into Life).
-Each word of the sermon pierced my heart.
-They were talking about me, and completely laid my condition bare.
-When I heard the sermon say that people like this are Satan the devil who must be eliminated and expelled, I felt suddenly stunned.
+Each word of the brother’s fellowship pierced my heart.
+Maybe some brothers and sisters don’t know the background to these issues, but I knew that every word of what he said was talking about me, and he completely laid my condition bare.
+When I heard the brother say that people like this are Satan the devil who must be eliminated and expelled, I felt suddenly stunned.
 I felt as if I had just been sentenced to death.
 I thought, “I’m finished.
 Now I will never be fully saved, this is the end of my life of believing in God—my belief in God is over.”
 At the time, I was terribly afraid.
 I had always felt that God took very good care of me.
 I had a good education and job, the duties I performed in God’s house were very important, and my brothers and sisters looked up to me, so I always viewed myself as someone very special to God.
 I thought I was the key person to be trained in God’s house.
 I never imagined I would be loathed and eliminated by God because I had offended God’s disposition.
 From that moment, I began to feel that God’s disposition is righteous and brooks no offense, that God’s house is ruled by truth and righteousness, and that it never allows anyone to engage in misconduct.
 In the church, we should perform our duties according to principle and seek the truth, not simply do whatever we want or act however we like.
 I thought that, since I had caused a disaster and carelessly spent the church’s offerings, I had offended God’s disposition, and no one could save me.
 I had only to wait to be eliminated by God’s house.

 Each time I think back on this experience, I feel regret for the losses I caused to the church because of relying on my satanic nature in my duties.
 I also completely agree with God’s words, “To have an unchanged disposition is to be in enmity to God.”
 But, even more, I feel that God’s chastisement, judgment, pruning, and dealing are God’s greatest protection and most sincere love for corrupt mankind!